 Her role as a Developer Advocate helps developers to engage with Microsoft around Microsoft Azure and specifically the Azure AI services by providing content, learnings, and sample code.
 You will find her sharing her content and learnings online and at in-person events.

 Chief Technology Officer, Ocado

-Paul Clarke is Chief Technology Officer at Ocado, the world's largest online-only grocery retailer.
+Paul Clarke CBE is Chief Technology Officer at Ocado, the world's largest online-only grocery retailer.

-Paul read Physics at St John's College, Oxford before then entering the computer industry.
+Paul read Physics at Oxford University before then entering the computer industry.
 He has worked in software engineering, consultancy, interim management and a number of software start-ups.
 He sits on a number of government advisory boards including AI Council, Robotics Growth Partnership and Future Flight.
 He is chair of the CBI Innovation Council.

 In what little spare time he has alongside his work and family, Paul loves to invent and build stuff, design PCBs, write software and generally tinker.